zeephyrk9/index/README.md

 # zeephyr index

-Scraping, parsing, storing and blazingly distributing furry content over the web with always-free and near-limitless api
+Scraping, parsing, storing and distributing furry content over the web with always-free and near-limitless api